-Former Trump advisers Paul Manafort, Roger Stone and Carter Page all notified the House intelligence committee on Friday that they were willing to be interviewed as part of investigations into Russian interference in the 2016 election.
+Former Trump advisers Paul Manafort, Roger Stone and Carter Page all notified the House Intelligence Committee on Friday that they were willing to be interviewed as part of investigations into Russian interference in the November 2016 election.

 The House and Senate intelligence committees, as well as the FBI, are investigating whether current or former associates of President Donald Trump co-ordinated with Russian interests to influence the election.
 Paul Manafort, Roger Stone and Carter Page are under scrutiny for their contacts with Russian representatives, although all three men deny having any inappropriate interactions with Russian entities.
 The Trump administration, for its part, has sought to downplay the roles the men played in the effort to win Trump the White House.

-The sudden trio of offers to the House Permanent Select Committee on Intelligence prompted a new round of speculation that persistent questions about the Trump team’s Russia links may soon be answered.
+The sudden trio of offers to the House Intelligence Committee prompted a new round of speculation that persistent questions about the Trump team’s Russia ties may soon be answered.
 But those looking for explosive disclosures from their testimony may find themselves disappointed: The informal interviews may not be public and will not be conducted under oath.

 Manafort: campaign chairman

 The Trump campaign announced in April 2016 that Manafort would be responsible for consolidating Trump's support and running the Republican National Convention in Cleveland in July.
 "Mr. Manafort will oversee, manage, and be responsible for all activities that pertain to Mr. Trump’s delegate process and the Cleveland Convention," the campaign said.